 It’s no secret that we love PizzaExpress.
 It was the first ever restaurant where Jumpy could eat an allergy-friendly three-course meal.
 We’ve never been disappointed by their children’s menu as it caters for allergies and always makes my children feel like grown ups with their three courses and bambinoccinos.
-When PizzaExpress asked us to help promote their competition for children to create a brand new pizza for the Piccolo menu, we didn’t think twice about it.
-The winner’s pizza creation will appear on the menu in all 470 pizzerias across the UK.
-How cool is that?

 The complete step-by-step approach got my children really excited about making their own pizzas and they also learnt a thing or two along the way.